Interested in learning lessons that could improve your worth outside of being just another “medical student”?

 “Closely tied to this is our panic over making mistakes.
 For some reason we feel we should be perfect, and forget that we learn through our mistakes.
 Our need to be perfect and our need to control the outcome of events work together to keep us petrified when we think about making a change or attempting a new challenge.”

-This is something highly relevant to med school and the unhealthy competitive pressure that sometimes come with it.
+This is something highly relevant to med school and the unhealthy competitive pressure that sometimes comes with it.

 4. Can’t Hurt Me – David Goggins